 If you do a lot of driving, like I do, you probably listen to a lot of radio.
 Yes, satellite radio is fine for some things, but what if you want to listen to the stuff you are most interested in?
 What if you actually want to learn -rather than be entertained?
 That's where podcasts come in.
 Podcasts are internet radio shows.
 You can listen to them on your phone, iPad or iPod (which is what I do).
 Best yet, there are are podcasts about everything!
 Let me share with you some of my favorite health and wellness podcasts and after that give you a few others -that are not related to heath- that I like too.
 Let me know what podcasts you like, below.

-Whether, I'm taking a walk, working out or driving in my car, I prefer podcasts over the radio.
+Whether, I'm taking a walk, working out or driving in my car, I prefer podcasts.
 Here's why:

 - I get to listen to just the stuff I like.